Verizon/funnel/docs/src/jekyll/index.md

 * For engineers that want to instrument their code, [see here](getting-started/developers.html)
 * For operations staff who want to aggregate metrics, monitor systems and familiarise themselves with the failure modes, [see here](getting-started/operations.html)

 *Funnel* allows systems to push, pull, mirror and aggregate metrics from disparate systems, all with a unified API.
-High-level dashboards can then be created by down-stream consumers (in this case, pushing to elastic search and visualising *Funnel* data with Kiabana)
+High-level dashboards can then be created by down-stream consumers (in this case, pushing to elastic search and visualising *Funnel* data with Kibana)

 ![image]({{ site.baseurl }}img/elk-dash-2.png)